H4rk3nz0/harkenzo.tlstickle.com/_posts/2024-06-11-Pdfwkrnl_sys_EoP.md

 }
 ```

-There are of course many limitations and caveats that come with this approach; random version related differences may change the above signatures causing the code to read further back than the `ntoskrnl` base and into uninitialized memory - causing a BSOD.
-While my testing seemed to indicate a good degree of version independency, your mileage may vary.
+There are of course some limitations and caveats that come with this approach; if any values are incremented or changed at runtime compared signatures would not match.
+This would cause the code to read further back than the `ntoskrnl` base and into uninitialized memory - causing a BSOD.
+While my testing seemed to indicate this issue wasn't applicable, your mileage may vary.

 Speaking of version independency, may as well commit to the intent.
 I created the below functions to be run at the start of main method execution to correct for the `EPROCESS` offsets differing between Windows versions.
+All of the below offsets can be found using the [Vergilius Project](https://www.vergiliusproject.com/kernels/x64/windows-10/1511/_EPROCESS) which was vital in ensuring that the offsets matched the detected host versioning.

 ```c++
 DWORD TOKEN_OFFSET;